Southern Preparatory Academy: Sword Drill

 The Sword Drill Team contains 16 cadets, as well as a deputy commander and a commander.
 Sword Drill is open to all cadets in 9th-11th grade.
 Sword Drill members sacrifice their nightly free time for several months to learn the Sword Drill Performance, which is passed down by the cadets from year to year, with no staff or faculty involvement.
 The Sword Drill Team typically performs only once, at the end of the year on Military Day.

-An exception to this was the 2021 Sword Drill Team which performed at a banquet hosted by the Auburn Marriott resort and spa at the Grand National, though this has not been done since.
-The Sword Drill Performance is a fifteen-minute silent drill performance, where members perform a memorized routine with no verbal commands.
-Sword Drill is the most prestigious activity on campus, with traditions being kept as close secrets by members.
-The sword Drill Members receive the Sword Drill cord and the Sword Drill arc.
-There is no Sword Drill ribbon.
+Band

+The Southern Prep Band program allowed students to take band classes designed to improve their individual and ensemble performing skills.
+As of 2021, the Band program has been shut down.
+Past performances by the Lyman Ward Band include participation in the Talladega 500(1980–1990), Mardi Gras(1980–1986), the national Veterans Day parade in Birmingham, Alabama (1980–2012), the Peanut Festival in Dothan, Alabama(1980–1990), as well as several command performances for the Governor of Alabama including the 2006 Inaugural Parade.

 Athletics

 Football

-Football has long been considered the favorite sport at Southern Prep.
 The Rangers compete as an independent team playing both 8-man and 11-man football against both public and private teams mostly from Alabama and Georgia.
 Southern Prep currently has both a Varsity and Junior Varsity team.
-At home games, a cannon is fired for each touchdown scored by the Rangers, as well as the opening kick-off.

-Southern Prep Academy had its best season in 1966 under Coach J.D.
-Gooden going 8-1.
-However, in 2019, Coach Roland Bell led the Rangers to an 8-4 record which included winning the NHSA 8-Man Division II National Championship.

-Presently, the Academy fields two teams - at the varsity (Senior School) level and one at the Junior Varsity (Junior School) level.
-The varsity teams are composed of student-athletes in grades 9-12; the Junior Varsity program is designed for student-athletes in grades 6–8.
+Presently, the academy fields two teams - at the varsity (Senior School) level and one at the Junior Varsity (Junior School) level.
+The varsity teams are composed of student-athletes in grades 9–12; the Junior Varsity program is designed for student-athletes in grades 6–8.
 All teams play a full interscholastic schedule.

 The varsity teams play a competitive 8–12 game schedule, with games beginning in mid-August and ending in mid-November.
 The Junior Varsity team plays a 10–12 game schedule.

-Basketball

-Basketball practice begins in mid-to-late October and is open to all interested students.
-Typically, 40 young men participate in one of the Academy's two teams as players, managers, and scorekeepers.
-The basketball program affords a great opportunity for participation at each athlete's level of playing ability.
-In the last five years, LWMA basketball players have received scholarship offers from such institutions as Atlanta Christian College and Montreat College in North Carolina.